 Participants are encouraged to submit their visa applications well in advance, in accordance with their local United States Consulate requirements, in order to allow sufficient time for processing.

 Upon arrival at the United Nations, each pre-registered NGO representative must register on site in order to obtain a UN grounds pass.
-Specifics regarding on-site registration and issuance of grounds passes are provided in the confirmation letter and in NGO advisories in the period preceding CSW.
+Specifics regarding on-site registration and issuance of grounds passes are provided in the confirmation letter and in the NGO advisories published closer to the session.